OHDSI/Iris/README.md

 # Iris
 IRIS provides a high-level descriptive summary of a population within a OMOP CDM-compliant database

-This version 1.0 uses CDM v4 but in fact will also run on CDM v5
+This version 1.0 uses CDM v4 but in fact will also run on CDM v5.
+In terms of database engines - We tested the package on Postgres, MS SQL with no errors.
+For Oracle, there is a known bug and known fix for it.

 Future versions may use the NOTES table and will include an option to generate SQL for CDM v5 or for CDM v4.